grange85/ahfow-www/collections/_posts/2007/2007-10-29-dean-wareham-underrated-guitarist.markdown

 - dean wareham
 tags: []
 ---

-<p>No mention of the article on the <a href="http://www.guitarplayer.com/">Guitar Player website</a> but apparently Dean Wareham is featured in a list of "The Top 40 Underrated guitarists" in the December 2007 issue.
-He shares the list with Robbie Krieger of The Doors and Mick Ronson which is decent enough company.</p>
+No mention of the article on the [Guitar Player website](http://www.guitarplayer.com/) but apparently Dean Wareham is featured in a list of "The Top 40 Underrated guitarists" in the December 2007 issue.
+He shares the list with Robbie Krieger of The Doors and Mick Ronson which is decent enough company.

-<p>Any guitarists who have a copy feel free to email me a scan!</p>
+Any guitarists who have a copy feel free to email me a scan!

-<p>I love how the list negates itself - once you're in a list of underrated artists you're surely no longer underrated and so shouldn't be on the list...</p>
+I love how the list negates itself - once you're in a list of underrated artists you're surely no longer underrated and so shouldn't be on the list...